How To Reduce Dust In Car Interior? (THE GUIDE)

 Replace The Cabin Filter More Often

-In my opinion, you should replace the cabin filter whenever you’re doing a car service, which should be at least once a year.
+In my opinion, you should replace the cabin filter whenever you’re doing a minor car service, which should be at least once a year.
 Personally, I replace my cabin filter every 10,000km, which is every 8-10 months, when I usually do the oil change and other basic car service things.

-Cabin filters are extremely cheap, and not only they’re important to prevent the dust from the car interior, but they’re also extremely important for your health inside the car.
-So, add up $20 to the basic car service and always replace the cabin filter.
+Cabin filters are extremely cheap, and not only they’re important to prevent dust from the car interior, but they’re also extremely important for your health inside the car.
+So, add $20 to the basic car service and always replace the cabin filter.

 Keep Car Windows Closed On Windy Days